Listening Time — 46:43

 Andrea L. Cheville, MD, is a renowned physician with expertise in the area of rehabilitative care for patients with cancer.
 She is faculty and chair for research at the Mayo Clinic in Rochester, Minnesota, in the Department of Physical Medicine and Rehabilitation.
 She is recognized for her innovative and ground-breaking research in publications, such as JAMA Oncology, American Journal of Physical Medicine and Rehabilitation, and Annals of Surgical Oncology.

-Nicole L. Stout, PT, DPT, is a physical therapist, renowned health care researcher, consultant, educator, and advocate.
-Internationally recognized as an expert in cancer rehabilitation and lymphedema, she also has authored and coauthored more than 50 peer-reviewed publications and book chapters, and is coauthor of 100 Questions and Answers About Lymphedema.
-Stout is chief executive officer of 3e Services, an executive IT consulting firm, serving as a medical affairs consultant for biotech and wearable technology firms.
-She also supports the Office of Strategic Research at the National Institutes of Health, Rehabilitation Medicine Department, leading the Cancer Rehabilitation Initiative.
+Nicole L. Stout, PT, DPT, is a renowned health care researcher, consultant, educator, and advocate.
+She is internationally recognized as an expert in cancer rehabilitation and lymphedema and has authored and coauthored more than 50 peer-reviewed publications and book chapters.
+She is coauthor of 100 Questions and Answers About Lymphedema.
+Stout is chief executive officer of 3e Services, an executive IT consulting firm.
+She also serves as a medical affairs consultant for biotech and wearable technology firms.
+She also supports the Office of Strategic Research at the National Institutes of Health, Rehabilitation Medicine Department, as leader of the Cancer Rehabilitation Initiative.